MarkPearlCoZa/Blog_General/_posts/2015-12-16-Ruby-Notes.md

 #### Select

+Returns an array containing all elements for which the given block returns true

 ~~~
 [1, 2, 3, 4, 5].select {|n| n % 2 == 0}  # Should return [2, 4]
 ~~~